 Stakeholder participation can enhance the assessment process and the contribution of non-state and subnational actions.
 This section notes the steps in the assessment process where stakeholder participation is recommended, why it is important, and where to find additional guidance on it.

-Informed by the experience of creating two country-specific datasets, this section discusses benefits and challenges of developing country-specific datasets of non-state and subnational actions.
+Informed by the experience of creating two country-specific datasets, this section discusses benefits and challenges of developing climate action datasets of non-state and subnational actions.
 It also proposes solutions for future development of datasets and outlines the process to develop such datasets.